joaopn/zotero_llm/README.md

    # Process multiple collections at once
    python run_assistant.py collection llm_summary --collection-path "Research/AI Papers" "Research/ML Theory" "Papers/NLP"

+   # Process all unfiled items (items not in any collection)
+   python run_assistant.py collection llm_summary --unfiled
    ```

    **Pro tip**: By default, items already processed (with task-specific tags) are skipped.
 Use `--no-skip-analyzed` to force re-processing of all items.